Yes, Ravi,

 Dear Friends,

-I endorse Mr KCS Kutty's view about the inputs from Mr. vasant Nair.
+I endorse Mr. KCS Kutty's view about the inputs from Mr. Vasant Nair.

 Mr. Nair has given a very precise and legally correct brief on disciplinary proceedings.

-Subsequently a Departmental Enquiry needs to be constituted, an Enquiry Officer nominated; who 'appoints' a Prosecution Nominee and similarily allows the Charge-Sheeted Employee (CSE) to choose a Co-worker to assist him in his defence.
+Another point I wish to reiterate is: Issuing a charge sheet is not the end but the beginning of disciplinary proceedings.
+Subsequently, a Departmental Enquiry needs to be constituted, an Enquiry Officer nominated; who 'appoints' a Prosecution Nominee and similarly allows the Charge-Sheeted Employee (CSE) to choose a co-worker to assist him in his defense.
 The proceedings are quasi-judicial in nature, thereby meaning that all the principles of natural justice are followed.

-However, in these days of profiteering; no company has the time or sensitivity to follow legally laid out rules.
+However, in these days of profiteering, no company has the time or sensitivity to follow legally laid out rules.
 They have the power and money to bribe one and all.
 So principles are flouted with impunity.

 Warm regards.